learn-co-curriculum/environment-mac-os-catalina-setup/README.md

 You’ll be using a couple of different databases as you move through the web development track.
 The default database that Rails uses is SQLite.
 We also frequently see that students want to deploy their apps to the free hosting service Heroku.
-To do this though, you’ll need to be using Postgres instead.
+To do this though, you’ll need to be using Postgres instead (instructions for installing Postgres can be found in our [optional installations lesson](https://github.com/learn-co-curriculum/environment-mac-os-catalina-optional-setup).
-It’s best if we just install both of them now so you can use either one.

 To set up SQLite, run